yyong-brs/learn-kubernetes/chapter7.md

 That still isn’t a very real-world example, though, so let’s do something better.
 We covered app configuration in chapter 4 and saw how to use environment variables, ConfigMaps, and Secrets to build up a hierarchy of configuration settings.
 That’s great if your app supports it, but many older apps don’t have that flexibility; they expect to find a single config file in one place, and they don’t go looking anywhere else.
 Let’s look at an app like that.

-**TRY IT NOW** This chapter has a new demo app, because if I’m getting bored with looking at Pi, then you must be, too.
+<b>现在就试试</b> This chapter has a new demo app, because if I’m getting bored with looking at Pi, then you must be, too.
 This one isn’t much more fun, but at least it’s different.
 It just writes a timestamp to a log file every few seconds.
 It has an old-style configuration framework, so we can’t use any of the configuration techniques we’ve learned so far.

 ```
 # run the app, which uses a single config file: